rcamach7/documentation-/README.md

 #### Pending Implementations (By Priority)

-- Add a delete button where we are able to delete a resource.
-- Add an edit button - where we are able to edit a resource.
 - Add multiple folders - that represent different areas of production to filter through resources.
 - Add note property "category", so that later we can have folders and filter the resources posted.
 - User log in implementation.
 Program would then only allow logged in users to post and edit resources.